msridhar/NullAway-wiki/Configuration.md

 If set to `true`, NullAway will check for `.get()` accesses to potentially empty `Optional` values, analogously to how it handles dereferences to `@Nullable` values.
 Calling `.get()` on an `Optional` value that hasn't been previously tested with `Optional.isPresent(...)` (or otherwise tested for non-emptiness in a way NullAway understands) will result in an error.

 This mode is currently disabled by default, and it works only for `java.util.Optional`, but it is under active development.
-Feel free to try out and let us know what might still be missing.
+Feel free to try it out and let us know what might still be missing.
 Support for configurable `Optional` implementations is on the pipeline.

 ### Restricted Regexp Package Patterns